 STEP 3: Evaluate Risk Treatment Options Describe what current controls/measures are presently in place for this risk?
 Are these controls/measures adequate?
 Why?
-Can this risk be accepted as is, with the current controls in place? ges get no Rationale, if answer is 'yes', remaining questions do not need to be answered.
-Can this risk be avoided altogether?
-Can this risk be transferred to others?
-What are other treatment measures can we use to reduce the possibility or reduce the consequences of this risk ?
+Can this risk be accepted as is, with the current controls in place? \Box yes \Box no Rationale, if answer is 'yes', remaining questions do not need to be answered.
+Can this risk be avoided altogether? □ yes □ no If yes, how?
+Can this risk be transferred to others? □ yes □ no If yes, how and to whom?
+What are other treatment measures can we use to reduce the possibility or reduce the consequences of this risk?